As an affiliate, we earn from qualifying purchases made on our website.

 This is the main thing that really matters and with the steep price tag, you’d hope it’s incredibly accurate.
 I’ve found that most of the Garmin watches are all fairly accurate and good enough for me.

-Long story short, it was just as accurate as my favorite golf watch (Garmin S60) and was always within 4-5 yards of the course markers.
+Long story short, it was just as accurate as some of my favorite golf watches (Garmin S42 and Shot Scope V3) and was always within 4-5 yards of the course markers.
 Not quite perfect but it’s good enough for the average Joe golfer like myself.

 Since it’s made for outdoor activities the reception was always super quick and reliable as well.